The act, state or process of sticking together

 Water is an example of a substance exhibiting cohesion.
 Water consists of dihydrogen monoxide (HOH) molecules, meaning two hydrogens and one oxygen.
 Take a look at the schematic diagram of the chemical structure of a water molecule.
 The molecule exhibits polarity, which means the state of having two opposite charges.
 The oxygen has a slightly negative charge resulting in a partially negative pole whereas its hydrogens have a slightly positive charge resulting in a partially positive pole.
 Polarity makes water molecules to stick or to attract one another.

 Water molecules are held together by a cohesive force.
 This force is a weak or transient type of a chemical bond referred to as intermolecular hydrogen bond.
 It forms between the hydrogen of one HOH and the hydrogen of another HOH.
 As a result, they form a water drop as they cohere.
 (Ref.
 1)

 Apart from cohesion, water also exhibits adhesion.
 While cohesion pertains to the attraction between similar molecules, adhesion refers to the attraction of dissimilar molecules.
 So while cohesion causes water to form drops, adhesion keeps the drop on a surface, as seen on the surface of leaves or flowers.

 If you will let water flow gradually through a dropper, you will notice that it flows in a series of drops rather than continuously.
 The drop also assumes a shape that is somewhat spherical (gravity causes the drop to lose its supposedly perfect sphere shape).
 (Ref.
 2) This is due to surface tension.
 Have you noticed when you fill the glass with water up to the rim it forms a dome-like shape on top?
 That’s surface tension.

 Surface tension, by definition, refers to the attractive force that is exerted by the molecules below the surface molecules causing the liquid to assume a shape with the least surface area.
 (Ref.
-3) This term is used particularly when the liquid surface is in contact with gas, for example, air.
+3) This term is used particularly when the liquid surface is in contact with the gas, for example, air.
 (Ref.
-2) It makes the surface of water to resist rupture even while under tension or stress.
+2) It makes the surface of the water to resist rupture even while under tension or stress.
 As to what causes surface tension in water is attributed essentially to cohesion.